wynessgp/sqa-risk-recreation/docs/bva/domain/GameEngine.md

 Input: The amount of players to start the game with, and their respective turn order via their selected PlayerColor

-Output: A yes/no answer whether we could successfully initialize the game's relevant player storage given the respective order and number of plays
+Output: A yes/no answer whether we could successfully initialize the game's relevant player storage given the respective order and number of players

 ## BVA Step 2
 Input:
 - playerOrder: Collection
 - amountOfPlayers: Interval [2, 6]

-Output: Boolean
+Output:
+- Boolean (actual return statement)
+- Collection (underlying player storage)

 ## BVA Step 3
 Input: